Welcome to Our Blog on the Camino Portuguese

 We began by visiting the church, which seems to consist of several different architectural styles.
 We then climbed the tower above the tourist center, where there is an art exhibit by local students (I think).

-After that we wandered the streets a little, crossed the iconic medieval bridge over the Rio Lima, and then visited the chapel on the other side.
-As we wandered we started to notice signs of a Bavarian or German influence - brightly coloured clogs and decorated beer steins in the tourist shops, a statue of an accordion player in the square, and other statues of women dressed in almost Bavarian looking costumes.
+After that, we wandered the streets a little, crossed the iconic medieval bridge over the Rio Lima, and then visited the chapel on the other side.
+As we wandered we started to notice signs of a Bavarian or German influence - brightly coloured clogs and decorated beer steins in the tourist shops, a statue of an accordion player in the square, and other statues of women dressed in almost Bavarian-looking costumes.
 We also hear more German being spoken in the streets than English.
 It made us wonder what the history of this town is.

 As we made our way down along the river we came across a display of plastic and wooden Roman legionaries, as well as a statue of a Roman soldier on a white stallion.
 Combined with the broadcast music, these touches seem to me to give the town the atmosphere of an amusement park.